Agin-DropDisco/Sample-Figment/README.md

 * How to build your own Liquidity Mining platform
 * How to Build a Multiple asset pool AMM
 #### Utility
-* How to create SDK to facilitate an AMM/DEX on Polygon ( new idea )
+* How to create SDK to facilitate an AMM/DEX on Polygon
-* How to create, deploy & integrate subgraph to facilitate an AMM/DEX on Polygon ( new idea )
+* How to create, deploy & integrate subgraph to facilitate an AMM/DEX on Polygon

 ### Workflow
 **Products:**